Family Law - Custody & Visitation

 What does the court base custody decisions on?

 Determining custody can be a complex legal process.
-When making a custody determination, the court will consider a number of relevant factors in the child's life, including:
+When making a custody determination, the court will consider some relevant factors in the child's life, including:

 - Who is the more “fit” parent?